 Daily & Weekly Rhythm (Sustainable Routine)

-Daily (10–15 min): 2 min breath + body scan → 5–8 min Flow → pick one value → one tiny step → kind closing line.
+Daily (10–15 min): 2 min breath + body scan → 5–8 min reflection → pick one value → one tiny step → kind closing line.

-Frequent Mistakes (and Flow Fixes)
+Frequent Mistakes (and Gentle Fixes)

 - Arguing with the critic: Replace debate with recognition + values.
-Ask AI for a “no-argue script.”

 Key Takeaways